Why Buy Bonds with Negative Yields?

 Higher yield for higher default risk

-We have seen this in the case of Greece whose 2-year government bond hit a yield rate of 110.43% in November 2011 (see image below).
+We have seen this in the case of Greece whose 2-year government bond hit a yield rate of 110.43% in November 2011.
 This means if you got the bond in November, you are promised to more than double the capital you invested.

 Doubling your money — that sounds good, right?

-Yes, but the problem, of course, is that there is no assurance you will really be paid.
-Take the case of Greek bondholders who, in February 2012, were forced to accept a 50% haircut or 50% loss on their investment, lest they want Greece to ultimately fall into bankruptcy and into further recession.
+Yes, but the problem, of course, is that there is no assurance you will indeed be paid.
+Take the case of Greek bondholders who, in February 2012, were forced to accept a 50% haircut, that is, a 50% loss on their investment, lest they want Greece to ultimately fall into bankruptcy and into further recession.

 Buying bonds with negative yields is actually a vote of confidence in the countries offering them.
 Investors are willing to purchase bonds from these countries and be assured of a small loss rather than risk their money in another country with a possibility of a bigger loss (as seen in the Greek bonds haircut) or even default.